a14n/dart-google-maps/README.md

 ================

 This project is a library to use [Google Maps JavaScript API v3](https://developers.google.com/maps/documentation/javascript/) from `dart` scripts.
-It is using [JS Interop library](https://github.com/dart-lang/js-interop) and its scoped approch to prevent memory leaks.
+It uses [JS Interop library](https://github.com/dart-lang/js-interop) and its scoped approch to prevent memory leaks.
 Basically, all operation have to be done inside a *scope*.
 You can have a look at [Js Interop documentation](http://dart-lang.github.com/js-interop/docs/js.html) for more informations.

 ## Usage ##
 To use this library in your code :